Pain · Procurement

 FAR clauses sit in the compliance matrix, cross-referenced section by section to the RFP outline.
 DFARS clauses sit alongside FAR where the RFP is defense or defense-adjacent.
 BABA position sits in a stand-alone Buy American statement near the front of the response, declaring domestic content status for components covered by the act.
 NAICS code match sits in the cover sheet and in SAM.gov.
 See the /glossary/ entries on FAR, DFARS, NAICS code, and SAM.gov registration for the underlying definitions.

-A Market Entry Sprint rebuilds the US response template, the compliance matrix, the past-performance file, and the cover sheet inside six to ten weeks.
-A Cross-Border Build covers full multi-channel US presence including response architecture, paid landing, sales enablement, and outbound register over three to six months.
-A Group Partnership runs ongoing rebuild and run on monthly retainer with a twelve-month minimum.
-Public prices are not listed; fit, scope, and sequence are set after the inquiry review.
+A Market-Entry Marketing Sprint rebuilds the US response template, the compliance matrix, the past-performance file, and the cover sheet inside six to ten weeks.
+A Cross-Border Marketing Build covers full multi-channel US presence including response system, paid landing, sales enablement, and outbound language over three to six months.
+A Global Marketing Partnership runs ongoing rebuild and run on monthly retainer with a twelve-month minimum.
+Public prices are not listed.
+GMA confirms fit, work needed, and sequence after the inquiry screening.

 No. The DACH and European RFP responses keep their VDA, IATF and standard German reference-list architecture.
 The US-facing response sits on a separate template line with FAR cross-references, SAM.gov UEI, NAICS code match, BABA position, US past-performance fields and a US compliance matrix.
-The firm runs two response architectures, one per market.
+GMA runs two response systems, one per market.

 Inquiry through the contact form.
 Share the last three US RFP responses, the elimination notes or debriefs where they exist, the current response template, and a representative DACH response for comparison.
 Response within one business day.